hankertrix/augment-command.yazi/README.md

   wrapping around,
   even when `wraparound_file_navigation` is set to `true`.

+### First file (`first_file`)

+- This command just moves the cursor to the first file in the current directory, regardless of the current cursor position.
+- It is useful for quickly getting to the first file in the current directory when `sort_dir_first` is set to `true`, which is the case by default.

+  Video:
+  [first-file-video]

+- It also works with smooth scrolling, so when `smooth_scrolling` is set to `true`, the command will smoothly scroll the cursor to the first file.

+  Video:
+  [smooth-first-file-video]

+- Alternatively, if you just want to get to a file in the current directory, you can use the built-in "G" key bind to get to the last item in the current directory, which would be a file if `sort_dir_first` is set to `true`, which is the default case.

 ### Archive (`archive`)

 - The `archive` command adds the selected or hovered items